Written by Ramón Saquete

 ‘Progressive’ from Progressive Web Apps was taken from the progressive enhancement development strategy.
 It is used to deal with functionalities that aren’t available on all browsers, so functionalities are added starting from the most basic ones, to ensure that a website is still accessible even if its more advanced features aren’t enabled.

 Google has elaborated a long series of checkpoints a website must fulfil to be classified as a PWA, and you can see this checklist at the following link: https://developers.google.com/web/progressive-web-apps/checklist.
 As you can see, some checkpoints are there to provide computer engineers with something that us, developers, call functional requirements.
 They dictate what an app can do.
 Other checkpoints are non-functional requirements, for example, a good user experience, performance, security, etc. This means that a PWA can offer not only a mobile app’s features, but it also must be perfectly implemented.

 Google provides us with the Lighthouse tool, to guide developers through tons of requirements that a website must fulfil to be considered 100% PWA.
 This tool can be used as a Chrome extension, or it can also be found in the Audits tab of the Chrome DevTools console.
-Another way to use it is through command line, by installing it from the Node.js development framework’s package manager.
+Another way to use it is through a command line, by installing it from the Node.js development framework’s package manager.